Click here to return to the main FAQ page.

 I would suggest you check out existing services to see what they offer (visit Google and search for "music transcription service").
 Set up a website offering your services.
 And then use your imagination (but don't use spam) to make people such as musicians, music publishers, etc, aware of your existence.
 It might be worth contacting existing transcription services as they might want to subcontract.

-No. The Help files are all the documentation there is.
+No. The Help files and the website FAQ are all the documentation there is.
 If they are missing anything, please let me know.

 Not at present.
 Transcribe! is aimed at a small niche market and does not at present earn the kind of money that could justify such effort and expense.
 I consider that developing the software further is a more effective way to spend my time.
 Maybe in the future.